asubb/kotlin-storybook-playground/articles/basic-set-up.md

         binaries.executable()
     }
 }

-val kotlinWrappersVersion = "1.0.0-pre.354"
-fun kotlinw(target: String): String = "org.jetbrains.kotlin-wrappers:kotlin-$target"

-dependencies {
-    implementation(enforcedPlatform(kotlinw("wrappers-bom:$kotlinWrappersVersion")))
-    implementation(kotlinw("emotion"))
-    implementation(kotlinw("react"))
-    implementation(kotlinw("react-core"))
-    implementation(kotlinw("react-dom"))
-    implementation(kotlinw("react-router-dom"))
-}
 ```

 We'll be using IR-backend despite it being experimental at the time (though the whole Kotlin/JS thing is rather
-immature)
-.
+immature).

 You can build the project now, so it would fetch the dependencies and make sure they are there and fix version if any
 error happen.
 Do the `./gradlew build` from the root of the project.

-*NOTE: at the time of writing that the React 18 was introduced and an example is developed with that in mind.*

 Once import and npm-install tasks are successful, let's create the entry files and simplest component.